eaott/scala_dsl/README.md

 take advantage of the fact that some 1-1 mappings exist by reducing the size of our working set.
 Can potentially find some paths that are easy, and do those.
 As stated, if 2 stack, conditional, loop, should be near-Turing-complete.

+So, based on experiments, need each symbol S with element e in its FOLLOW set to be class S_CLASS {
+	object e extends E_CLASS {}
+}
+object S extends S_CLASS{}

+Or similar construct with functions as possible so that it can support 'S e' without quotes, etc. That way, successively calling "s s' s'' s''' s'''' PERIOD" would compile.
+Want functions rather than objects wherever possible simply because that way we can create our parse tree.